pocahon/Basic/README.md

 # Small-Code
-Small codes that will help with daily tasks
+Small codes that will help with daily tasks for Linux and Windows.

-Codes:
-- Change permissions of folder